dabasler/CanopyGapAnalyzer/README.md

 ## Note
 This code was first written 2011, I'm currently testing if it still works as intended.
 There are still many hard-coded parameters that can be should be made accessible as command line arguments
+Update Oct.
+2020: The main code CGA.py is now Python3 compatible.
+Tools still need to be tested